adhiluphanna/deliciousrecipeh/content/post/975-steps-to-prepare-homemade-tamarind-cocktail.md

 - " Cinnamon"
 - " Water and ice"
 recipeinstructions:
-- "In a pot add tamarin pot&amp; all the remaining ingredients, add water and bring to a boil"
+- "In a pot add tamarin pot& all the remaining ingredients, add water and bring to a boil"
-- "When boiled mash to get out the fresh&amp; the juice."
+- "When boiled mash to get out the fresh& the juice."
 - "Allow to boil then drain by adding water to the suitable consistency,put ice and serve in a glass cup."
 categories:
 - Recipe